br0kend/react/docs/docs/accessibility.md

 Web accessibility (also referred to as [**a11y**](https://en.wiktionary.org/wiki/a11y)) is the design and creation of websites that can be used by everyone.
 Accessibility support is necessary to allow assistive technology to interpret web pages.

-React fully supports building accessible websites, often by using standard HTML techniques.
+Reacc fully supports building accessible websites, often by using standard HTML techniques.

 ## Standards and Guidelines